qinhongfly/qinhongfly.github.io/index.md

 ---
 Currently I am a Director at SenseTime, engaged in R&D related to autonomous driving.

 I am the head of 4 R&D departments, including Perception R&D Center,  SLAM R&D Center, Mass Production System Develoment Department, and Mass Production Delivery Test Department.
+I was also responsible for the Prediction Team.

 At the same time, I am also in charge of the development of our L2++ system SenseAuto Pilot, and the tech lead of the GAC Mass Production Project.
-Before that, I was also responsible for the Prediction Team.

 I got my M.S. degree in the [State Key Lab of CAD&CG, Zhejiang University](http://www.cad.zju.edu.cn/english.html) in 2018, supervised by [Prof. Guofeng Zhang](http://www.cad.zju.edu.cn/home/gfzhang/).
 Before that, I received the B.S. degree of Digital Media Technology in Zhejiang University.
 <br/>